 - Time Used of Sold is a percentage view of the Hours Worked.
 This is a percent of the total time logged on this sales order compared to the total labor time sold.
 Again, if more time has been logged than was sold, the percentage displayed will turn red.

 - % Delivered shows the cost of delivered parts as a percentage compared to the cost of sold parts.
-If the parts are completely delivered, %(color-green)100.00%% is displayed in green.
+If the parts are completely delivered, 100.00 percent is displayed in green. ***Keep in mind that that if you have any Substitutions that have any cost variation from the original item sold this will make the delivered amount higher or lower than 100 percent.

 - % on Request shows the percentage of parts requested.
 This is calculated by taking the dollar amount of the requested parts that have not yet been staged divided by the cost of all the delivered parts.